amyalbrecht/CaseStudy_AmyAlbrecht/README.md

 I’m brand new to GitHub, so I had lots of issues trying to figure it out.
 I’m getting the hang of it now, though.

+Figuring out JUnit proved very difficult.
+I used it once before in a Skills Based Assessment, and then I converted my Case Study to Spring Data JPA.
+Unfortunately, JUnit doesn’t work with the @Autowired annotation unless you’re using Spring Boot.
+By the time I realized that, it was Saturday, April 10.
+I did convert my project to Spring Boot, but it was too late to implement Junit because of the other issues I was debugging.
+Going forward, I plan to use TDD and Junit before I push projects because I realize how important they are.

+I wanted a better user validation for the login, but for now, I have a landing page that only has the login form without the header.jsp that can take you anywhere within the app.
+Should I decide to create a version 2.0 of this app, that would be the first thing I would work on.

 There were several things I wanted to include in this project, but I realized that due to time constraints, they had become stretch goals:

+- CRUD functionality for User model
+- CRUD functionality for Album model
+- Update and Delete functionality for Tag model
+- Authorization levels for Users
 - Comments and Likes for each Photo
 - Date Created field for Photo and Album
 - search for photos by Tag